ehma90/movie-seat-bookings/README.md

 ## Github Page

-Here is a link to my [github page](https://ehma90.github.io/form-validation/)
+Here is a link to the [github page](https://ehma90.github.io/movie-seat-bookings/)

 ## Show your support